AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## Boost Update

 Implementation details are such that a user's veANGLE balance used to calculate its boost is stored at the time of the last action or checkpoint within a liquidity gauge contract.
+This means that a user's boost could stay higher than it's actual veANGLE balance.
+It has two main side effects.

 On the one hand, after locking tokens, users need to **deposit, withdraw, or claim** from the liquidity gauge (staking contract) to apply or update their veANGLE balance and boost.
 It’s therefore more gas efficient to lock ANGLE before depositing liquidity into a gauge.

-On the other hand, as the voting power decreases with time, the liqudity gauge will consider a higher veANGLE balance than the user actual has, giving them a higher boost.
+On the other hand, as the voting power decreases with time, the liquidity gauge will consider a higher veANGLE balance than the user actual has, giving them a higher boost.
 Therefore, it's at the advantage of users to apply a boost and do no further actions until they vote-lock more tokens.

 However, once the vote-lock expires, everyone can “kick” a user by creating a checkpoint for that address and, essentially, resetting the user to their actual voting power and boost.